Digital Forensics (DFSC)

 DFSC 7355.
 Intrusion Forensic Analysis.
 3 Hours.

-This course provides the study and practices of intrusion detection, vulnerability assessment, and penetration testing.
-Topics include traffic analysis, intrusion detection methods and systems, intrusion detection system evaluation, vulnerability assessment, methods, techniques, and tools for penetration testing, and system and network security evaluation and assessment.
+Students study and practice intrusion detection, vulnerability assessment, and penetration testing.
+Topics may include traffic analysis, intrusion detection methods and systems, intrusion detection system evaluation, vulnerability assessment, methods, techniques, and tools for penetration testing, and system and network security evaluation and assessment.

 Prerequisite: DFSC 6410.